The Curious Autodidact

 Filed under: helpful hints,origin of phrases — Honilima @ 11:15 am

-Can you name the illustrated knots above?
+Can you tie these knots above?
 1: Overhand Knot 2: Figure-eight Knot 3: Reef (Square) Knot 4: Sheet (Becket) Bend 5: Carrick Bend 6: Bowline 7: Clove Hitch 8: Timber Hitch 9: Taut-line Hitch 10: Sheepshank

 If not take a look at a twenty year old article from the Mother Earth News that will teach you some rope terms you likely have never known.